Cold Crush Brothers – Weekend

 Elite Records (US) [EL 100] 1982

 Founded by the Original DJ Tony Tone and honing their skills alongside Bambaataa & Soul Sonic Force, Funky Four, etc, Cold Crush grew to be a force on the rap scene and were well known for their synchronized routines.

 Cold Crush battled their rivals, The Fantastic Five, on many occassions, most notably Harlem World 1981.
-They battled for a $1000 grand prize and Fantastic Five came out on top.
-After a bootleg tape of the battle circulated public opinion was in favour of Cold Crush.
+They battled for a $1000 grand prize and Fantastic Five came out on top but after a bootleg tape of the battle circulated public opinion grew in favour of Cold Crush.
 The groups battled again on the basketball court in a staged routine for the cult hip hop movie “Wild Style”.

 Moving on and all this history culminated in the debut release from Cold Crush Brothers, a classic disco rap track about the things people go through in their daily lives leading up to the weekend.

 There are a couple of notable label variations for this release.
 I’m not sure which release came first but there is a blue label version with white text and also a blue label with silver text which also includes the additional text Disco Mix By J. Bloodrock below the time on the right side.

 Weekend (Instrumental) [5:45]